Emma B: Heart 106.2

-Boughton eventually quit Radio 1 in early 2005 and in August 2005 joined London's Heart 106.2, presenting a Sunday evening show from 7 pm to 10 pm.
+Boughton eventually quit BBC Radio 1 in early 2005 and in August 2005 joined London's Heart 106.2, presenting a Sunday evening show from 7 pm to 10 pm.
 She then took over the weekday drivetime show alongside fellow DJ Greg Burns, and then moved to the 4 pm – 7 pm slot alone.
 Her show was the first female solo show to ever take the number one spot on the drivetime slot in the London area.
 During her time at Heart she also occasionally presented shows for its sister station LBC as well as the BBC's Five Live service.
 She left Heart at the end of July 2009 to move with her family to Ibiza.

-Magic Radio, Magic Classical and Other work
+Other radio and work

 Boughton was the voiceover for the safety video of former British charter airline Thomsonfly.
 She joined Magic Radio to cover Angie Greaves' afternoon show in November 2016.
-She hosted her own show on Saturday 10-1pm before taking over from Greaves for the host of the weekday afternoon slot 1-4pm on Magic Radio in September 2019.
+She hosted her own show on Saturday 10:00 to 1:00 before taking over from Greaves as host of the weekday afternoon slot 1:00-4:00 on Magic in September 2019.

 In February 2020, Boughton began hosting Macmillan Cancer Support's podcast, Talking Cancer.

-On 6 June 2025, Emma B left Magic Radio for new ventures with Jo Russell taking over her weekend slot on an interim basis until a permanent replacement is made.
+On 6 June 2025, Emma B left Magic Radio for new ventures, with Jo Russell taking over her weekend slot on an interim basis until a permanent replacement was made.

-In July 2025 Emma B announced she would be sitting in for Chris Evans for 3 weeks on his Virgin Radio breakfast show.
+In July 2025 Emma B announced she would be sitting in for Chris Evans for three weeks on his Virgin Radio breakfast show.

+In January 2026 Emma B took over the morning 10:00 to 13:00 slot at Virgin Radio.

 TV career

-Boughton previously presented various youth programmes on television including The Base on ITV and "Hype" on BBC Choice.
+Boughton presented various youth programmes on television including The Base on ITV and Hype on BBC Choice.
 She also occasionally appears on GMTV.
 She narrated a few series of ITV's Club Reps, which was made by STV Productions.